wordsum/wordsum-python/README.md

 It is also to be the python implementation of wordsum-java

 ## Use Cases Being Developed:
-1. Using a CNN to classify dialog of a character modelled by wordsum.
+1. Using a CNN to classify dialog of a character modeled by wordsum.

 2. Using word2vec to plot story plot.

 ## Tools:
 Python3 3.5

 TensorFlow 1.3